-Alexandrite is the anniversary gemstone for the 55th year.
-Because of the rarity of alexandrite, genuine stones are often substituted with a variety of synthetic sapphire that exhibits a slight color change from blue to purple.
+Alexandrite is the birthstone for June and the Anniversary Gem for the 45th and 55th year of marriage!
+Because of alexandrite’s rarity, genuine stones are often substituted with a variety of synthetic sapphire that exhibits a slight color change from blue to purple.

 Gemological Information for Alexandrite